MomentaiBro/frontpage/README.md

 </div>
 <div align="left">
 </br>
-Hello!
-Welcome to my ReadMe.
-My name is Alexander.
-You can just call me Xan!
-Trained by Flatiron School as a Full-Stack Software Engineer, but have a passion for Frontend Development.
+Laliho!
+Welcome to my Github ReadMe.
+My name is Alexader 🌻
 </br>
-With my background, I make an excellent addition to any team
+I'm a fullstack software engineer with a passion for ƒrontend web development.
+I also have a personality that's sure to add a warm vibrancy to your next team! 🥳
 </br>
 </div>